MicrosoftDocs/security/security-docs/operations/incident-response-playbook-password-spray.md

 - [Investigate anomalies with Defender for Cloud Apps](/cloud-app-security/investigate-anomaly-alerts)

 Check whether the user has access to more resources, such as virtual machines (VMs), domain account permissions, storage, among others.
-If there is a data breach, you should inform more agencies, such as the police.
+If there's a data breach, you should inform more agencies, such as the police.

 ## Immediate remedial actions

 1. Change the password of any account that you suspect has been breached or the account password discovered.
 Additionally, block the user.
 Make sure you follow the guidelines for [revoking emergency access](/azure/active-directory/enterprise-users/users-revoke-access).
-2. Mark any compromised account as "*compromised*" in Azure Entra ID Identity Protection.
+2. Mark any compromised account as "*compromised*" in Microsoft Entra ID Identity Protection.
 3. Block the IP address of the attacker.
 Be cautious while performing this action as attackers can use legitimate VPNs and could create more risk as they change IP addresses as well.
-If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Microsoft Entra ID.
+If you're using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Microsoft Entra ID.
 If federated, you need to block the IP address at the firewall level in front of the ADFS service.
 4. [Block legacy authentication](/azure/active-directory/conditional-access/block-legacy-authentication) if it's being used (this action, however, could impact business).
 5. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it isn't already done.
 6. [Enable Identity Protection](/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) for the user risk and sign-in risk